Shota Rustaveli: Biography

-Both a folk tradition and the 17th-century royal poet Archil identify Rustaveli as a native of the southern Georgian region of Meskheti, where his home village Rustavi was located (in modern-day Aspindza Municipality, not to be confused with the modern-day city of Rustavi near Tbilisi).
+Both a folk tradition and the 17th-century royal poet Archil II identify Rustaveli as a native of the southern Georgian region of Meskheti, where his home village Rustavi was located (in modern-day Aspindza Municipality, not to be confused with the modern-day city of Rustavi near Tbilisi).
 A legend states that Rustaveli was educated at the medieval Georgian academies of Gelati and Ikalto, and then in "Greece" (i.e., the Byzantine Empire).
 He must have produced his major work no earlier than the 1180s and no later than the first decade of the 13th century, most probably 1205-1207.

 Rustaveli was well acquainted with Persian "and was therefore able to read and appreciate its poetry without having to resort to faulty translations".
 Rustaveli may have composed Persian verse as well.

 The Knight in the Panther's Skin

 The Knight in the Panther's Skin is a celebrated medieval epic poem written by Shota Rustaveli.
 It is considered the national epic of Georgia and one of the greatest works of Georgian literature.
-Although the poem takes place in the fictional settings of "India" and "Arabia," events in these distant lands are but a colorful allegory of the rule of Queen Tamar of Georgia and the size and glory of the Kingdom of Georgia in its Golden Age.
+Although the poem takes place in the fictional settings of "India" and "Arabia," events in these distant lands are but a colorful allegory of the rule of King Tamar of Georgia and the size and glory of the Kingdom of Georgia in its Golden Age.
 The poem has been translated into many languages.
 It was first printed in 1712 in the Georgian capital, Tbilisi.
 The manuscripts of The Knight in the Panther's Skin occupy an important place among the works produced in Georgia.
 Two folios of this text, dating from the 16th century, are preserved at the Georgian National Center of Manuscripts in Tbilisi, and some lines of the poem, dating from the 14th century, are also kept there.
 All other known copies of the poem date from the 17th century.